Blendify/blender-manual/blender_docs/manual/render/eevee/screen_space_effects/reflections.rst

 ===========

 - Only one glossy BSDF can emit screen space reflections.
-- The chosen BSDF is currently arbitrary chosen.
+- The chosen BSDF is currently arbitrarily chosen.
 - Only one refraction event is correctly modeled.
 - Screen Space Reflections will reflect transparent object but without accurate positioning due to the one layer depth buffer.